Table of Contents

 Pitching Journalists

-36. 73% of journalists say they reject PR pitches because they are irrelevant to their coverage area.
+37. 88% of journalists say they immediately disregard pitches that don’t match their coverage area.
 (Muck Rack)

-It’s getting more and more critical to identify a journalist’s fit before emailing.
+It’s increasingly critical to identify a journalist’s fit before emailing.
 You can read about how to find the right journalists in our post.

 Then, we’ve also outlined several personalization methods that can help.